Rapides Parish Library to open facility doors

 - Westside Regional Library: Monday – Friday 9:00 am – 6:00 pm / Saturday 9:00 am – 2:00 pm

-In branch services that may be utilized include browsing for Library items, computer and internet use, printing, faxing, reference questions, and picking up reserved items or grab-n-go bundles and craft packs.
+In branch services that may be utilized include browsing for Library items, computer and internet use, printing, faxing, reference questions, and picking up reserved items or grab-n-go bundles and craft packs for virtual programs.
+Meeting room use, study room use, and in-branch program attendance will resume at a later date.

+Your Rapides Parish Library looks forward to seeing your smiling face and continues to work towards meeting the educational, informational, cultural and entertainment needs of Rapides Parish.

 Click here to report a typo.